-For the year ended June 30, 2015, the implementation of GASB No. 68, Accounting and Financial Reporting for Pensions and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date created a deficiency in net position at year-end of \$1,128,796.
+For the year ended June 30, 2016, the accounting under GASB No. 68, Accounting and Financial Reporting for Pensions, and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, created a deficiency in net position at year end of \$1,082,075.
 The District will fund this deficiency in future years through contributions to the Pennsylvania Public School Employees' Retirement Plan (PSERS) at a rate required by PSERS.

-C. Excess of expenditures over appropriations in individual funds
+C. Excess of Expenditures Over Appropriations in Individual Funds

-For the year ended June 30, 2015, the General Fund had an excess of expenditures over appropriations of \$599,585.
+For the year ended June 30, 2016, the General Fund had an excess of expenditures over appropriations of \$48,155.
 The District used revenues in excess of budgeted amounts to fund the excess expenditures.

-D. Budgetary compliance
+D. Budgetary Compliance

 The District's only legally adopted budget is for the General Fund.
 All budgetary transfers were made within the last nine months of the fiscal year.
-The District cancels all purchase orders open at year-end; therefore, it does not have any outstanding encumbrances at June 30, 2015.
+The District cancels all purchase orders open at year-end; therefore, it does not have any outstanding encumbrances at June 30, 2016.
 In addition, the District includes a portion of the prior year's fund balance represented by unappropriated liquid assets remaining in the fund as budgeted revenue in the succeeding year.
 The results of operations on a GAAP basis do not recognize the fund balance allocation as revenue as it represents prior period's excess of revenues over expenditures.